 As a part of the comprehensive emergency operation plan for the university, UIS Innovate Springfield has a Building Emergency Action Plan developed by UIS Police that will be used by UIS Innovate Springfield personnel in the event of an emergency or for emergency training purposes.
-In the event of an evacuation of the building, occupants will be directed where to go by emergency personnel or building staff.
+In the event of an evacuation of the building, occupants will be directed to where to go by emergency personnel or building staff.
 Building users should go where directed and wait for an all clear, which will be given by emergency personnel.
 If an evacuation is ordered, but a direct location is not given by building staff or emergency personnel, occupants should go to the UIS Innovate Springfield designated meeting location.
 Updates on the building's status can be obtained by calling UIS Police at 217-206-6690 (non-emergency) or City of Springfield Police at 217-788-8311 (non-emergency).
 Emergency Response Guidelines are also posted in various locations in UIS Innovate Springfield to assist occupants in responding to potential emergency situations.

-UIS Innovate Springfield staff participated in the RAVE emergency alert shelter-in-place drills on December 7, 2021.
-Appropriate after-action-reports were completed detailing lessons learned and follow-up items were identified with responsibilities assigned to appropriate UIS staff.
+For a description of UIS Innovate Springfield exercise and test procedures, see the UIS Springfield Campus exercise and test procedures on page 53.
+UIS Innovate Springfield staff participated in the RAVE emergency alert shelter-in-place drills on December 6, 2022.
+Appropriate after-action reports were completed detailing lessons learned and follow-up items were identified with responsibilities assigned to appropriate UIS staff.